Prize Configuration

 Random Select

 In Random Select, prizes are awarded based on a fixed number of predefined participants.
-The award is controlled through the number in the For every [ N ] participants, randomly award one prize from pool section.
+The award is controlled through the number in the For every [ N ] participants, randomly award one prize from the pool section.
 For example, if the number is set to 500, prizes will be awarded at the 500th participation.
 After that, the counter will be reset back to zero and begin counting participation until it reaches 500 again, at which point a new prize is awarded.

 Selecting the Campaign radio button, a dropdown menu replaces the URL entry box.